-KeyCombiner Desktop enables you to instantly look up all shortcuts that are in your collections plus those of the currently active application.
+KeyCombiner Desktop enables you to instantly look up all shortcuts that are in your collections or lessons plus those of the currently active application.

 This means, whenever you are working in VSCode, you can press Meta/Cmd+Alt+C and KeyCombiner will show you VSCode's keyboard shortcuts.
 This way, you don't need to leave your current context, and can return to work immediately afterward.

 If you are interested in how this works in detail, we have written a blog post about it:

 An app to show the shortcuts of the current application for Windows, Linux, and macOS.

 KeyCombiner's collection tables can be searched, filtered, and sorted in more ways than you can imagine.
 In one click, you can filter by category or modifier combination, or for any key on the keyboard.
 Of course, there is also full text search.

 We don't stop there though.
 KeyCombiner's collection visualizer maps all of VSCode's keyboard shortcuts onto a virtual keyboard.
 This helps to find relationships between key bindings, or to identify free combinations, in case you like to organize your own key bindings.